cpsubrian/node-eventflow/README.md

 2. The listener can `return` a value and if so, callback is called with `callback(err, value)`.
 3. The listener can accept a continuation callback and if so, that function should be called with `(err, [value])`.

+Think of 'invoke' as in-app RPC via an EventEmitter.
+Instead of passing functions around your app in `options` objects, you can invoke them instead.

 **Example**
 ```js